Barbell Bench Press

 What difficulty level is the Barbell Bench Press?

-The Barbell Bench Press is rated as beginner difficulty.
-It is suitable for those new to resistance training.
+The Barbell Bench Press is rated as intermediate difficulty.
+Some training experience is helpful for performing this exercise safely.

 Similar exercises